openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - SD
      - State dirty
      - read-only
-     - The SD bit is a read\-only bit that summarizes whether either the FS, VS, or XS fields signal the presence of some dirty state that will require saving extended user context to memory\.
-If FS, XS, and VS are all read\-only zero, then SD is also always zero\.
+     - The SD bit is a read-only bit that summarizes whether either the FS, VS, or XS fields signal the presence of some dirty state that will require saving extended user context to memory.
+If FS, XS, and VS are all read-only zero, then SD is also always zero.
    * - 30:23
      - WPRI3
      - Reserved writes preserve values, reads ignore value